sakshi8778/sakshi8778/README.md

 </p>

 ---

-### 💼 Experience
+### 💼 Experience & Journey

-- **Backend Developer**, Student-Facing Digital Mental Health & Psychological Support System (SIH PS 25092)
+- 🎓 Currently a **2nd Year B.Tech (AI & Data Science)** student at VESIT — still learning, still figuring things out, one project at a time.
-  - Built REST APIs using **Node.js / Express**
+- 🧠 Backend Developer on a **Student-Facing Digital Mental Health & Psychological Support System (SIH PS 25092)** — working with a team on Node.js/Express APIs and Supabase integration.
-  - Integrated **Supabase** for database management and authentication
+- 🏆 Participated in **hackathons**, building projects like *Civic Bridge* and *Emergency Access* under time pressure with a team — learned more in those 24-36 hours than in some entire semesters.
-  - Collaborated in a multi-person team across authentication, AI chatbot integration, appointment booking, and admin analytics modules
+- 💻 Built a few beginner-to-intermediate projects (*Flappy Bird*, and others) just to understand core logic and get comfortable with code.

----
+- 🌱 Not claiming to be an expert — just a student trying to decode this whole "tech" thing one bug, one hackathon, and one late night at a time.

 <p align="center">
   <img src="https://capsule-render.vercel.app/api?type=waving&color=0D1117&height=120&section=footer" />